This quick start guide explains how you can ingest batch data into Adobe Experience Platform and then use that data in Customer Journey Analytics.

 For this quick start you want to collect some loyalty data, for example loyalty id, loyalty points, and loyalty status.

-For this, you first need to define a schema that models this data.
+You first must define a schema that models this data.

 To set up your schema: